Tree spiking: United States

 Following the 1987 injury of California mill worker George Alexander, anti-tree spiking legislation was introduced as the Anti-Tree Spiking Act, and was passed into federal law as an amendment, introduced by senators James A. McClure and Mark Hatfield, to the Anti-Drug Abuse Act of 1988.
 In 1993, John Blount and others were convicted under this statute for spiking trees in the Clearwater National Forest, after Tracy Stone-Manning agreed to testify in exchange for immunity from prosecution.
+In 2021, President Biden nominated Tracy Stone-Manning to lead the Bureau of Land Management.
+Leading up to her confirmation, significant press attention was given to allegations that she was a central member in the 1989 tree-spiking plot.

 In 1990, Earth First! leaders, including Judi Bari and Mike Roselle, issued a memo and press release to Earth First! activists in Northern California and Southern Oregon, renouncing tree-spiking as a tactic on the eve of Redwood Summer, a 1990 campaign of nonviolent protests against logging of the redwood forest.

-In 2021, President Biden nominated Tracy Stone-Manning to lead the Bureau of Land Management despite her involvement in a 1989 tree-spiking plot.

-In popular culture

-In Edward Abbey's novel Hayduke Lives!
-(1989), environmental activists organise tree spiking actions against logging in the Southwestern United States.

-In the computer game Jagged Alliance 2 (1999), one of the many terrorist bounties the player can obtain is for a man named Theodore Rexall, whose listed crimes include tree spiking.

-In the X-Files episode Darkness Falls, two eco-terrorists are accused of spiking trees in Olympic National Forest.

-In the Apple TV+ original series The Mosquito Coast (TV series) season 2, episode 1, Margot Fox is accused to have been involved in “direct action” protests including tree spiking by NSA investigators.